laravel/bootcamp.laravel.com/resources/docs/installation.md

 ./vendor/bin/sail artisan breeze:install react
 ```

-Breeze will install and configure your front-end dependencies for you, so we just need to start the Vite development server to enable instant hot-module replacement while we build our application.
+Breeze will install and configure your front-end dependencies for you, so we just need to start the Vite development server to enable instant hot-module replacement while we build our application:

 ```shell
 npm run dev